The Mac is getting a ton of huge features this fall — and we just tried them | CNN Underscored

-macOS Monterey quite literally turns the knob of Apple’s mac software to 12.
-And while it’s not the full visual redesign we saw last year with macOS Big Sur — which also set the stage for Apple Silicon powered devices — it’s a significant update with some great features.
+Apple’s macOS Monterey quite literally turns the knob of Apple’s mac software to 12.
+And while it’s not the full visual redesign we saw last year with macOS Big Sur — which also set the stage for Apple Silicon-powered devices — it’s a significant update with some great features.

-We’ve been running on the developer beta of macOS Monterey since early June and now Apple is rolling out its public beta of the software.
-You can sign-up for it and dive right in, but we need to warn you — a beta is a beta and that means you can expect bugs, glitches and software issues.
+We’ve been running the developer beta of macOS Monterey since early June, and now Apple is rolling out its public beta of the software.
+You can sign up for it and dive right in, but we need to warn you — a beta is a beta, and that means you can expect bugs, glitches and software issues.
 The public beta of macOS Monterey is not final software, though it is quite stable this year.
-We’d highly recommend installing this on a secondary device and be sure to back up all of your data; you can see our picks for best external drives here.
+We’d highly recommend installing this on a secondary device, and be sure to back up all of your data; you can see our picks for best external drives here.

 FaceTime and SharePlay steal the show